Kaskit90/Notes/Configure_Supscriptions.md

 ## Identify Azure Regions

 1. Microsoft Azure is made up of datacenters around the globe.
-Organized based on end users region.Datacenters are in close proximity and networked together with a low-latenccy nnetwork.
+Organized based on end users region.Datacenters are in close proximity and networked together with a low-latenccy network.

 ### Things To Know About Regions